-At review the review clause normally requires the rent to be agreed as or some similar form of wording which requires a "market rent" to be established.
+At review the review clause normally requires the rent to be agreed as:

+"....an amount equal to the market rent at the review date of the premises fully serviced as between a willing landlord and willing tenant if offered on lease with vacant possession ....", or some similar form of wording which requires a "market rent" to be established.
 The review rent is therefore deemed to be on the same basis as the rent at the commencement of a lease.